Motivation

 Today, we are again living in perilous times.
 Although we are experiencing changes as rapid and fundamental as those at the start of the 20th century.

-Fascinated by science fiction, technological progress, and the phenomenon called modernity, I want to pursue a path that is authentic and honest—one I have entered as an explorer of the emotions my creations may hold or trigger, of the connotations and resemblances that emerge in unexpected ways.
+Fascinated by science fiction, technological progress, and the phenomenon called modernity, I want to pursue a path that is authentic and honest—one I have entered as an explorer.
+I want

-At the same time, I might also describe my approach as Deconstructivism: a way of exposing the invisible architecture of our present, making perceptible the tensions, ruptures, and hidden systems that underlie everyday life.
+At the same time, I might also describe my approach as Deconstructivism: a way of exposing the invisible architecture of our present, making perceptible the tensions, ruptures and hidden systems.

 I do not wish to deny my background in finance and economics—on the contrary, I seek to draw from it.
 This background has provided me with an analytical understanding of the forces that shape our world.